intuit/rego/README.md

 Rego is sponsored by [Intuit, Inc](http://intuit.com), and developed and maintained in Intuit's Data Enginering and Analytics group (IDEA) by Dr. Giovanni Seni.

+Rego is released as open source under the Eclipse Public License - v 1.0.

 ## What is Rego?

 Predictive learning plays an important role in many areas of science, finance and industry.
 Here are some examples of learning problems: